Michael Iaconelli

 Michael Iaconelli, also known as Mike and by his nickname "Ike", (born June 17, 1972 in Runnemede, New Jersey) is a professional bass fisherman, television personality, and podcast show host from Pittsgrove Township, New Jersey.
 Iaconelli competes on Major League Fishing.
 As of February 11, 2019, Mike's career tournament winnings with B.A.S.S. were $2,500,205, which includes 7 wins.
 Iaconelli's major accomplishments include the longest active streak of Bassmaster Classic qualifications with 17 consecutive appearances, the 2017 Major League Fishing Summit Cup Champion, 2003 Bassmaster Classic champion, as well as the 2006 Toyota Tundra Angler of the Year.
 Iaconelli is the only angler to have won the Bassmaster Classic, Bassmaster Angler of the Year and B.A.S.S.
 Nation Championship.

 Early life and education

 Iaconelli was born in South Philadelphia, Pennsylvania.
 He grew up living with his mother, his uncle and his grandparents.
 At a young age, Iaconelli was introduced to fishing on summer trips to the Pocono Mountains.
 On these trips, he was first introduced to other types of fishing besides bass fishing.
 His first experiences were with trout and various panfish species.
 His first largemouth bass catch came at age twelve during his family's annual summer trek to the Pocono Mountains.
 Iaconelli used a 9S Floating Rapala lure to catch the bass.
 According to Iaconelli, this moment sparked his interest in bass fishing.
 His love for bass fishing continued on into high school.

+Raised in Runnemede, New Jersey, Iaconelli attended Triton Regional High School.